An Echo In the Bone

 In the play, Scott impels his characters to re-enact their history and the role played by slavery; taking them on a slave ship, to an auction, and through a series of flashbacks that awake a long and deep 'echo in the bone'.

-The device of the Nine Night and the journeys it presented, served as a warning to contemporary audiences that their past experiences, present events and future occurrences could not be reversed, but that they could be understood and overcome by working together.
+The device of the Nine Night and the journeys it presented, served as a warning to contemporary audiences that their past experiences, present events and future occurrences might not be reversed, but could be understood and overcome by working together.

-Scott’s masterful play on Santayana’s warning that "those who cannot remember the past are condemned to repeat it" was especially evident in An Echo In The Bone.
+At the heart of An Echo In The Bone was Scott’s masterful play on Santayana’s warning that "those who cannot remember the past are condemned to repeat it"

 Caribbean Times (Laurel B. Ince) July 14th 1986

-"This is a masterful production in which direction, stagecraft, and music are skilfully executed ... drama which touches the human soul, and it is brilliantly done."
+"This is a masterful production in which direction, stagecraft, and music are skilfully executed ... drama which touches the human soul."

 The Guardian (Rosalind Carne) July 1st 1986